seosgithub/flok/app/drivers/chrome/README.md

   this.base = FlokController; this.base(); var self = this;

   self.init = function() {
-    //You have access to info in here
+    //You have access to 'context' in here
   }

   self.action = function(from, to) {